Oszust-Industries/Achievement-Notifications-Library/README.md

 ## Library Infomation:

-A library is a code used in other Oszust Industries projects.
+A library is code used in other Oszust Industries projects.
 Anyone can use the code, but it's more valuable to developers.